combust/mleap-docs/faq.md

 # MLeap Frequently Asked Questions

-## What is MLeap's Inference Performance?
+## What is MLeap Runtime's Inference Performance?

 MLeap is optimized to deliver execution of ML Pipelines in microseconds (1/1000 of milliseconds, because we get asked to clarify this).

-Actual executions speed will depend on how many nodes are in your pipeline, but we standardize benchmarking on our AirBnb pipeline and test it against using `SparkContext`` and `LocalRelation`.
+Actual executions speed will depend on how many nodes are in your pipeline, but we standardize benchmarking on our AirBnb pipeline and test it against using the `SparkContext` with a `LocalRelation` DataFrame.
 The two sets of benchmarks share the same feature pipeline, comprised of vector assemblers, standard scalers, string indexers, one-hot-encoders, but at the end execute:
 * Linear Regression: 6.2 microseconds (.0062 milliseconds) vs 106 milliseconds with Spark LocalRelation
 * Random Forest: 6.8 microseconds (0.0068 milliseconds) vs 101 milliseconds with Spark LocalRelation